huridocs/uwazi-documentation/admin-docs/paragraph-extraction.md

 - **Target relationship type:** Define how the extracted paragraphs will relate to the source document.
 Select the appropriate relationship type from the dropdown.
 - **Source relationship type:** Define how the source document will relate to the extracted paragraphs.
 Select the appropriate relationship type from the dropdown.

 Once all fields are completed, click **Create**.
-Your new extractor will appear in the table showing the source and target templates, along with the number of source entities available for extraction.
+Your new paragraph extractor will appear in the table showing the source and target templates, along with the number of source entities available for extraction.

 ### Extracting paragraphs

-After creating your extractor, locate it in the **Extractors** list and click the **View** button next to it.
-This will take you to the extractor details page, where you can see all the entities that belong to the source template and contain documents for extraction.
-The extractor details page displays a table with the following information:
+After creating your paragraph extractor, locate it in the **Extractors** list and click the **View** button next to it.
+This will take you to the paragraph extractor details page, where you can see all the entities that belong to the source template and contain documents for extraction.
+The paragraph extractor details page displays a table with the following information:

 - **ENTITY**: The name of each entity that contains document(s) for extraction
 - **LANGUAGE(S)**: Shows which languages were detected in the document(s) (e.g., EN for English, FR for French).
 Only languages configured in your Uwazi instance will be displayed.